dbmi-pitt/search-adaptor/README.md

 Due to data access restriction, indexed entries are protected and calls to the above endpoints require the `Authorization` header with the Bearer token (globus nexus token) along with the search query JSON body.
 There are three cases when making a search call:

 - Case #1: Authorization header is missing, default to use the `entities` index with only public data entries.
-- Case #2: Authorization header with valid token, but the member doesn't belong to the HuBMAP-Read group, direct the call to use the `entities` index with only public data entries.
+- Case #2: Authorization header with valid token, but the member doesn't belong to the group specified in XXXXXXX, direct the call to use the `entities` index with only public data entries.
 - Case #3: Authorization header presents but with invalid or expired token, return 401 (if someone is sending a token, they might be expecting more than public stuff).
 - Case #4: Authorization header presents with a valid token that has the group access, **ALL** the user specified search query DSL (Domain Specific Language) detail will be passed to the Elasticsearch just like making queries against the Elasticsearch directly.